karasinski/dissertation/README.md

 PhD Dissertation
 =====================

-This is the repository for my PhD disseration.
+This is the repository for my PhD dissertation.